 for Veterans and the Public

-Many people have strong reactions when they find out they are HIV positive, including feelings such as fear, anger, and a sense of being overwhelmed.
+Many people have strong reactions when they find out they have HIV, including feelings such as fear, anger, and a sense of being overwhelmed.
 Often people may feel helpless, sad, and anxious about the illness, despite knowing that HIV can be effectively treated.
-These feelings are normal.
-With time, hopefully, these feelings will fade.
+People might also have negative thoughts related to the stigma of an HIV diagnosis.
+These feelings and thoughts are normal.
+With time, hopefully, these will fade.

 Some things to keep in mind about your feelings: